IS VIRTUAL ART THE FUTURE WE WANT?

 So fewer galleries presenting more relevant artwork, serving a relatively constant pool of genuinely informed and engaged art patrons.
 People who continue to value interacting with art in real life, first in galleries, and later in the comfort and safety of their well-curated homes.

 I believe the fool's race to chasing online eyeballs will result in the same fate of our great journalistic institutions, increasingly absent from our daily lives in this time of greatest need.
 As a photojournalist, I know firsthand how that story turns out.
 Actually, what do I know?
 I still get the L.A.
-Times delivered to my home, where I'm constantly scheming about how to fill every square inch with artwork.
+Times delivered to my home, a place where I'm constantly scheming about how to fill every square inch with artwork.

 So sure, we'll be looking at art exclusively online for the foreseeable future.
 But it's my hope that this time of self-isolation will rekindle an appreciation for real things in the real world.
 When the doors finally re-open for social-distance-appropriate viewing, let's reflect on the blank wall space we've all stared at for months, and enrich our own lives by supporting local artists and galleries.
 As I recall reading in the L.A.
 Weekly, one good thing about physical galleries, you're not allowed to touch anything anyway.